-The authorisation and establishment costs of each Fund formed after the establishment of the Company will be either paid by the ACD or will be paid out of the Scheme Property of the new Fund.
-The ACD will decide at the time of establishing the new Fund how such establishment costs will be borne.
+The establishment costs of any new Fund which is established after the date of this Prospectus will either be paid by the ACD or will be paid out of the Scheme Property of the new Fund.
+The ACD will decide at the time of establishing the new Fund, how such establishment costs will be borne.

-Any third party research received in connection with investment advisory services that an Investment Adviser or the ACD provides to the Funds will be paid for by the Investment Adviser or the ACD, as relevant in relation to each Fund, out of its fees and will not be charged to the Funds.
+Any third party research received in connection with investment advisory services that an Investment Manager, and Investment Adviser or the ACD provides to the Funds will be paid for by the Investment Manager, Investment Adviser or the ACD, as relevant in relation to each Fund, out of its fees and will not be charged to the Funds.